kubeflow/website/quick-github-guide.md

 1. When you're ready to start the review process, create a pull request (PR) **in the branch** on **your fork** on the GitHub UI, based on the above push.
-  The PR is auto-sent to the upstream repo - that is, the one you forked from.
+  The PR is auto-sent to the upstream repository - that is, the one you forked from.

 1. If you need to make changes to the files in your PR, continue making them locally in the same branch, then push them again in the same way.
-GitHub automatically sends them through to the same PR on the upstream repo!
+GitHub automatically sends them through to the same PR on the upstream repository!

 1. **Hint:** If you're authenticating to GitHub via SSH, use `ssh-add` to add your SSH key passphrase to the managing agent, so that you don't have to